IvanTorresMia/TimedQuiz-by-IvanTorres/README.md

 ## Description

-Welcome to my music quiz.
-In here you will find how much you know about music and trust me every questions is very well thought out so let's see how much of an expert you are.
-You are presented with start button then once you click you are presented with 10 questions which you will press buttons for and a timer which will start at 75 seconds.
-So here's the tricky part, anytime you get one of my very hard questions wrong your timer will deduct time and you are now running out of time to finish this quiz.
-Once you are done you will be presented with a form where you can input your initials and it should keep track of your scores, then display them in that same container.
+Welcome to my Times Music Quiz.
+Here you will will be tested in your knowladge of music with questions related to bands, movies and specific artist knowledge.
+The tricky part is that you only get 50 seconds to complete the quiz and every answer you get wrong deducts 10 seconds from the timer.
+Once you are done you can type your name and your scores will be saved to local storage.
+You will also have the ability to delete past scores when they are no longer desired.
+Good luck!

 ## Technologies